rydyb/godevices/README.md

-# Devices
+# godevices

-Clients for devices we use in the lab.
+Go device interface repository for devices used in our lab.